 Not just any mall – the Mall of America in Bloomington, Minnesota, one of the world’s largest.
 And not just any parking ramp – this thing stretches for blocks, on the East side of the MOA, and there’s another just as big on the West side.
 The total capacity is over 12,000 cars.

 At night, from across the street, it’s a Death Star in the blackness.
 There’s no traffic on a week night with COVID-19 everywhere.
 No one is walking around here.
-I stood alone in the wind and took a series of 7 shots to cover it from end to end.
+I stood alone in the darkness and wind and took a series of 7 shots to cover it from end to end.

 I stitched the images using the excellent PTGui application, which offers many choices for the projection, and several degrees of freedom to adjust point of view and perspective.
 It’s all a matter of taste.
 I chose a projection that I thought conveyed the massive size and the feeling of standing at street level.

-I’m totally ready to accept that no one else finds this photo interesting, but it says something to me – about the enormous resources we devote to consumer goods, and the vast urban spaces dedicated to the automobile.
+I don’t know if anyone else finds this photo interesting, but it says something to me – about the enormous resources we devote to consumer goods, and the vast urban spaces dedicated to the automobile.
 I had to do it.